Skip to main content

 C III RKing Charles III2022–present

-Cypher C III R. Newest boxes; current standard designs; still relatively few in place.
+Cypher C III R. First postbox with this cypher entered service 12 July 2024 (Great Cambourne).
+Newest boxes; still relatively few in place.

 Photo: Norphil